35 Types of Butterflies in Indiana

 2. Painted Lady

 The Painted Lady is the most common butterfly found in Indiana.
 It is a bright orange with a tiny black speck on its hind wing.
-These types of butterflies in Indiana also have blue or brown spots on their wings.
+These butterflies in Indiana also have blue or brown spots on their wings.

 The Painted Lady is generally seen from April to October, with the peak time being from May to September.